metamorph-inc/openmeta-mms/docs/source/tutorials/led_tutorial/led_generating_the_schematic.rst

 2. Make sure **Post job to META manager** is checked.
 3. Click **OK**.
-4. Once your job successfully completes and turns green in the **Active Jobs** tab of the :ref:`resultsbrowser`, right-click it and select Show in explorer.
+4. Once your job successfully completes and turns green in the **Active Jobs** tab of the :ref:`results_browser`, right-click it and select Show in explorer.

 In the folder, you will find a number of different files.
 One of them is the generated Eagle schematic: **schema.sch**.
 Double-click it and open